Dental policy restrictions

-Having cavities, teeth that are known to need root canal treatment, or even teeth that have large fillings whose plan has always been to replace them with dental crowns aren't usually considered to be pre-existing conditions.
+Having cavities, teeth that need root canal treatment, or even large fillings that you had always planned to replace with dental crowns don't usually fall under this category.

 C) Are there restrictions on the types of procedures that are covered?

-It's fairly common that an insurance policy will not cover restorations that are placed solely to repair tooth abrasions, attrition and erosion, or restoring or altering the patient's vertical dimension.
+It's fairly common that a plan will not cover restorations that are placed solely to repair tooth abrasion, attrition and erosion, or restoring or altering the patient's vertical dimension.
 This stipulation might affect the benefits expected for some dental crowns, bridges or even some fillings.

 Cosmetic procedures are seldom covered by insurance.

-D) What deductibles are involved with the policy?
+D) What deductibles are involved with the plan?